-Additionally, extraction procedures can be done on some of the pores to further remove the block.
-While the blocks are softened, it would be easier to remove them with gentle pressure from the extractor tools or blackhead vacuums.
-See this article on steaming your face to remove blackheads.
+While the blockages are softened, it is easier to remove them with gentle pressure from extractor tools or blackhead vacuums.

-With this procedure, the skin also softens up because it is also hydrated through the process of steaming.
+With this procedure, the skin softens up because it is hydrated through the steaming process.
 When the blocks are removed and the pores are more open, anything that you place on the skin after the steaming procedure can be better absorbed by the skin.

-Regardless, these devices should also not be overused!
+Like exfoliation, these devices should also not be overused!
 Your skin can become dry and irritated — make sure you clean your steamer from time to time.

 Should You Exfoliate Before Or After Steaming The Face?

 We’ve now covered the basics on exfoliation and facial steaming.
-As you now know, they work in different ways.
+Which should you do first?

 Steaming helps remove not only the dead skin layers, but also other things that can block your pores like excess sebum.
-It does this by increasing the temperature of the skin.
+It does this by increasing the temperature and moisture level of the skin.

-Most people would advise exfoliation be done before steaming.
+Most professionals suggest gentle exfoliation before steaming.
 Exfoliating before steaming helps get rid of all the dead skin cells that could already be removed.

 This prevents further clogging of the pores as the pores could dilate with heat.